roflmaostc/RadonKA.jl/README.md

 # RadonKA.jl
 A simple yet sufficiently fast Radon and inverse Radon (iradon) transform implementation using [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl).
-It offers multithreading and CUDA support and hence outperforms any existing Julia snippets.
-On CUDA it is faster than Matlab or roughly the same speed as ASTRA.
+It offers multithreading and CUDA support and outperforms any existing Julia Radon transforms (at least the ones we are aware of).
+On CUDA it is faster much than Matlab and it offers the same or faster speed than ASTRA.

 #### ⚠️ This package is still very young.
 I would be happy to receive any feedback or if we can improve anything, just open an issue! ⚠️